exactly-once/workshop/testing/Messaging.IntegrationTests/README.md

 ## Conversation based integration tests

 When writing integration tests for message-based systems it's common to make assertions on the results of the whole conversation and not the initial command alone.
-This part of the tutorial shows how to instrument message handling endpoints so that it's possible for the testing logic to run assetions only after all messages in the conversation have been processed.
+This part of the tutorial shows how to instrument message handling endpoints so that it's possible for the testing logic to run assertions only after all messages in the conversation have been processed.

 ### Goal

-The goal of this exercise is to write a single integration tests that depends on the result of processing the last message in a conversation.
-The conversation starts with `PlaceOrder` command that has 50/50 chance of triggering the final `FinalizeOrder` command or re-sending the same command with `1` seconds delay:
+The goal of this exercise is to write a single integration test that depends on the result of processing the last message in a conversation.
+The conversation starts with `PlaceOrder` command that has a 50/50 chance of triggering the final `FinalizeOrder` command or re-sending the same command with `1` seconds delay:

 ```csharp
 if (new Random().Next(0, 2) == 0)